Wondering about how our rooms are allocated? Here’s all the information you need.

 Due to some residences being heavily oversubscribed, it may not be possible to allocate you to any of your preferences.
 There are ways to minimise the chance of this (such as applying early and spacing your preference locations out across campus) and you should read our application blog for more tips on this.
 However, should it not be possible to allocate you to any of your preferences then the information you include in your application form will be used as a guide to the next most suitable available residence.

 If you would like to see how popular each undergraduate residence typically is then you can view our supply vs demand graph or table showing which areas are over or under-subscribed.

 When allocating rooms the following things are also considered:

 - We prioritise requests from students who will be under the age of 18 when starting at Kent.
-Whether that’s a preference for en-suite or part catered accommodation, or a request to live in single gender housing.
+Whether that’s a preference for en-suite or accommodation with a meal plan, or a request to live in single-gender housing.

 - We support students with medical conditions by offering accommodation that meets those needs.
 You’ll need to include this information in the ‘additional notes’ section of your application, but before applying if you have any questions or concerns about ensuring our accommodation meets your medical needs, you can contact the Accommodation Team who can offer advice and support.
 There is more information on what accommodation options are available on our accessible accommodation webpage, including links to our Student Support and Wellbeing team.

 - We allocate people of similar ages together wherever possible.
 Students tell us that they often feel more comfortable with housemates of a similar age to themselves, especially when living away from home for the first time, so subject to demand and availability we take this into account during allocation, particularly for our first-year students.